-In

-teraction between the OB stars and the molecular clouds

-The UV radiation and stellar shocks from the trapezium may very well be triggering star formation in the molecular clouds in NGC 281 West (Megeath & Wilson 1997).
-Thus, the NGC 281 region will provide “…an excellent laboratory for studying in detail star formation through the interaction of high mass stars with their surrounding cloud” (Sharma et al. 2012) and studying “…the propagation of an ionization front into a clumpy molecular cloud and its effect on star formation” (Megeath & Wilson 1997).
+and, thus, it is believed that the trapezium may very well be triggering star formation in the molecular clouds in NGC 281 West (Megeath & Wilson 1997).
+Thus, the NGC 281 region should provide “…an excellent laboratory for studying in detail star formation through the interaction of high mass stars with their surrounding cloud” (Sharma et al. 2012) and studying “…the propagation of an ionization front into a clumpy molecular cloud and its effect on star formation” (Megeath & Wilson 1997).

 Because the pre-main sequence stars detected in IC 1590 have very little variability, Guetter & Turner (1997) suggest that a survey of the nearby class 0, I, II and III embedded protostars should reveal “cluster members of that type.”
 Indeed, Guetter & Turner further suggest that “…much information related to the star formation process could be obtained by imaging the field to fainter magnitude limits.”
 At the time of Guetter & Turner’s paper, far-infrared imaging was not practical.
-The far-infrared (FIR) wavelength bands of the Hershel Space Observatory at 70 m, 100m, and 160 m are ideal for detecting the class 0 and I stars as suggested by Guetter & Turner.
+The far-infrared (FIR) wavelength bands of the Hershel Space Observatory at 70 m, and 160 m are ideal for detecting the class 0 and I stars as suggested by Guetter & Turner.